microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraGroupMember.md

 ## Description

-the Remove-EntraGroupMember cmdlet removes a member from a group in Microsoft Entra ID.
+The Remove-EntraGroupMember cmdlet removes a member from a group in Microsoft Entra ID.

 ## Examples